Wanniassa

 Wanniassa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wanniassa, as per the latest Census, 89.7% of dwellings were houses with the remaining 10.3% being semi-detached, apartments, or other types.
-This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+In Wanniassa, as per the latest Census, 89.7% of dwellings were houses, with the remaining 10.3% comprising semi-detached homes, apartments, and other dwelling types.
+In contrast, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
 Home ownership in Wanniassa stood at 36.4%, with mortgaged dwellings at 42.2% and rented ones at 21.3%.
 The median monthly mortgage repayment was $2,100, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent in Wanniassa was $400 compared to the Australian Capital Territory's $450.
-Nationally, Wanniassa's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent in Wanniassa was $400, compared to the Australian Capital Territory figure of $450.
+Nationally, Wanniassa's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing